-The Master's Program in International Relations at the Colin Powell School for Civic and Global Leadership is looking for students with a strong academic interest in international relations and at least some background in political science, international studies, or a related social science.
+The Masters in International Affairs at the Colin Powell School for Civic and Global Leadership is looking for students with a strong academic interest in international relations and at least some background in political science, international studies, or a related social science.
 Applicants with some personal or professional experience in international affairs (in government, an international organization, or an international non-governmental organization) are particularly encouraged to apply (although this is not a requirement for admission).
 We also are particularly interested in applicants seeking a career in international affairs.

 Requirements for Admission